 Let’s understand why business owners come to the decision to hire contractors.

 Business owners switch to using contractors because of two simple reasons:

-- They have projects they want to save time and money on and want to skip full-time employment
+- They have projects they want to save time and money on, and they want to avoid full-time employment.

-Another reason business owners use contractors is that they treat developers just like other industries where the workforce can be scaled up and down on demand.
-Instead of spending money on recruiting, hiring and training, they can scale their team quickly with contractors.
+Another reason business owners use contractors is that they treat developers just like in any other industry where the workforce can be scaled up or down based on demand.
+Instead of spending money on recruiting, hiring and training, they can scale their team quickly by hiring contractors.

-On top of that, there is labour legislation in Germany and some western European countries where you can’t just fire people, and you have to give 3 month’s notice.
+On top of that, there is labor legislation in Germany and some western European countries, where you can’t just fire people without providing 3 month’s notice.

-For a non-IT person, hiring contractors makes total sense, but there are several questions you need to ask yourself before making quick decisions.
+For a non-IT person, hiring contractors makes total sense.
+But there are several questions you need to ask yourself before making a quick decision.

-- What if your product needs new features after first delivery?
+- What if your product needs new features after the first delivery?

-- What if you onboard new engineers, and the guy who developed it is already working for another customer?
+- What if you onboard new engineers and the guy who developed the product is already working for another customer?